-Blue Ocean Strategy - Definition
+Blue Ocean Strategy - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Blue Ocean Strategy?Blue Ocean vs Red Ocean StrategyFour Principles of Blue Ocean StrategyBlue Ocean Strategic ApproachBlue Ocean FrameworksSix Paths Framework Four Actions Framework ERRC Grid Strategy Canvas Pioneer Migrator Settlor MapThree Tiers of Non-CustomersSequence of Blue Ocean Strategy Buyer Utility Map Price Corridor Map Four Hurdles to Strategy Execution Strategy of ImplementationTipping Point Leadership Fair Process

 The blue ocean strategic concept was developed by Profs.
 Kim and Mauborgne of INSEAD Business School.
 It posits that creating a new market can be more beneficial than competing in an existing market with established competitors.
 These new markets are blue oceans.